addlive/addlive-android-sdk-tutorials/README.md

 give to the speechActivity feature.

-The sample application renders only the video of the speaking person and we achieve this making use of the onSpeechActivity listener and it's parameters.
+The sample application renders only the video of the speaking person and we achieve this by using the onSpeechActivity listener and it's parameters.
-It will also only allow to receive video from the speaking user by making use of setAllowedSenders.
+It will also only allow to receive video from the speaking user by setting only his userId using setAllowedSenders.

 ## License